 Hyperight

-9 Takeaways from the Ninth Edition of Data Innovation Summit!
+9 Takeaways from the 9th Edition of Data Innovation Summit!

-Spanning over two days, this hybrid event showcased cutting-edge insights.
-Experts in data, analytics, and AI showcased their expertise through world-leading case studies.
-This experience included both pre- and post-event activities, ensuring participants stay updated on the latest industry trends!
+Spanning over 2 days, this hybrid event showcased insights from some of the best industry experts and much more!
+Practitioners in data, analytics, and AI shared their expertise through case studies.
+This experience included both pre- and post-event activities, ensuring attendees stay updated on the latest industry trends.

-Join us in this article for a retrospective journey, exploring the intersection of innovation and meaningful connections in a recap of this event!
+Join us for a retrospective journey, exploring the intersection of innovation and meaningful connections in a recap of the summit’s 9th edition!

 Photo by Hyperight AB® / All rights reserved.

-1. Towards Human-Centric AI: The Human Aspect of Artificial Intelligence
+1. Towards Human-Centric AI: The Human Aspect of AI

 Moreover, the European AI Act aims to regulate AI for safety without stifling innovation.
 It underscores the importance of adopting responsible AI practices.
-This shift highlights the importance of human-AI collaboration, with AI systems designed to augment human capabilities while upholding ethical standards.
+Human-AI collaboration is very important, with AI systems designed to augment human capabilities while upholding ethical standards.
 Adopting responsible AI practices is less about complex laws and more about human-centricity and business common sense.

 The demand for explainable AI (XAI) is increasing across all stages – from training data and algorithm design to validation and quality control.
 While there may be disagreements regarding the exact definitions of AI, most experts concur that AI exhibiting “human-like” capabilities meets the criteria.
 However, many aspects of human intelligence remain poorly understood.
 Consequently, the most sophisticated applications of AI, those that are most “human-like,” will face a significantly higher standard of explainability than most human-made decisions.